Criticisms of econometrics: Difficulties in model specification

 Like other forms of statistical analysis, badly specified econometric models may show a spurious correlation where two variables are correlated but causally unrelated.
 Economist Ronald Coase is widely reported to have said "if you torture the data long enough it will confess".
-McCloskey argues that in published econometric work, economists tend to rely excessively on statistical techniques and often fail to use economic reasoning for including or excluding variables.
+Deirdre McCloskey argues that in published econometric work, economists often fail to use economic reasoning for including or excluding variables, equivocate statistical significance with substantial significance, and fail to report the power of their findings.

-Economic variables are not readily isolated for experimental testing, but Edward Leamer argues that there is no essential difference between econometric analysis and randomized trials or controlled trials provided judicious use of statistical techniques eliminates the effects of collinearity between the variables.
+Economic variables are observed in reality, and therefore are not readily isolated for experimental testing.
+Edward Leamer argued tthere was no essential difference between econometric analysis and randomized trials or controlled trials, provided the use of statistical techniques reduces the specification bias, the effects of collinearity between the variables, to the same order as the uncertainty due to the sample size.
+Today, this critique is unbinding, as advances in identification are stronger.
+Identification today may report the average treatment effect (ATE), the average treatment effect on the treated (ATT), or the local average treatment effect (LATE).
+Specification bias, or selection bias can be easily removed, through advances in sampling techniques and the ability to sample much larger populations through improved communications, data storage, and randomization techniques.
+Secondly, collinearity can easily be controlled for, through instrumental variables.
+By reporting either ATT or LATE we can control for or eliminate heterogenous error, reporting only the effects on the group as defined.

-Economists are often faced with a high number of often highly collinear potential explanatory variables, leaving researcher bias to play an important role in their selection.
-Leamer argues that economists can mitigate this by running statistical tests with different specified models and discarding any inferences which prove to be "fragile", concluding that "professionals ... properly withhold belief until an inference can be shown to be adequately insensitive to the choice of assumptions".
-However, as Sala-I-Martin showed, it is often the case that you can specify two models suggesting contrary relation between two variables.
-The phenomenon was labeled 'emerging recalcitrant result' phenomenon by Robert Goldfarb.
+Economists, when using data, may have a number of explanatory variables they want to use that are highly collinear, such taht researcher bias may be important in variable selection.
+Leamer argues that economists can mitigate this by running statistical tests with different specified models and discarding any inferences which prove to be "fragile", concluding that "professionals ... properly withhold belief until an inference can be shown to be adequately insensitive to the choice of assumptions."
+Today, this is known as p-hacking, and is not a failure of econometric methodology, but is instead a potential failure of a researcher who may be seeking to prove their own hypothesis.
+P-hacking is not accepted in economics, and the requirement to disclose original data and the code to perform statistical analysis.
+However Sala-I-Martin argued, it's possible to specify two models suggesting contrary relation between two variables.
+The phenomenon was labeled emerging recalcitrant result phenomenon by Robert Goldfarb.
+This is known as two-way causality, and should be discussed with respect to the underlying theory that the mechanism is attempting to capture.